mohammadsaif19/continue/docs/docs/customization/slash-commands.md

 If you want to go a step further than writing custom commands with natural language, you can write a custom function that returns the response.
 This requires using `config.ts` instead of `config.json`.

 To do this, push a new `SlashCommand` object to the `slashCommands` list.
 This object contains "name", the name that you will type to invoke the slash command, "description", the description seen in the dropdown menu, and "run".
 The `run` function is any async generator that should yield strings as you want them to be streamed to the UI.
-As an argument to the function, you have access to a `ContinueSDK` object with utilities such as access to certain information/actions within the IDE, the current language model, and a few other utilities.
+As an argument to the function, you have access to a `FazzaPilotSDK` object with utilities such as access to certain information/actions within the IDE, the current language model, and a few other utilities.
 For example, here is a slash command that generates a commit message:

 ```typescript title="~/.continue/config.ts"
 export function modifyConfig(config: Config): Config {